tomcritchlow/tomcritchlow.github.io/_posts/2019-07-18-wither-substack.md

 Housekeeping: this is a new blogchain I'm kicking off that's going to be written back and forth between myself and [Brian](http://www.briandell.info/).
 The premise?
 We'll explore ideas in media - old and new.
 Small, medium, large.

+Today's the first installment - all about Substack...

 ## Wither Substack

 [Substack](https://substack.com/) - the email service for building paid-subscription emails for individual writers - just announced that they raised $15m from A16Z.